sangoma/safepy2/README.md

 generates a set of classes wrapping that functionality to expose it to python.

+This library is still very much a work-in-progress.
+While what's here currently should be enough to do useful configuration of a product, its much too low-level to be useful.
+Consumers of this API have to be aware of low level details such as required fields, valid inputs, or preconditions for certain operations (such as that a profile must be stopped before it can be deleted) and the error messages when hitting these cases will be unintuitive.

+I want to grow a set of high-level wrappings that handle the intricacies of profiles and trunks and dialplans instead of having to rely on the low-level APIs.

+Feel free to give feedback on the quality of api generation and/or the wrappings.

 ## Talking to Products

 The `safepy.api` library provides a quickly and easy way of getting